In this buying guide, let’s check out some of the best red dots for P320 X5 pistol.

 Aftermarket Optic Mounting Adapter For P320 X5 Legion

-For some reason, the Sig Sauer P320 series handgun doesn’t come with optic adapter plates for other optics besides Sig ROMEO 1 and Leupold DeltaPoint.
+The Sig Sauer P320 series handgun doesn’t come with optic adapter plates for other optics besides Sig ROMEO 1 and Leupold DeltaPoint.

 If you’re using any other optics like Holosun, Burris, Trijicon…etc you have to get the adapter plates from either from Outerimpact or SpringerPrecision.